DevWL/singleton-on-traits/README.md

 > PROS

 - you don't have to retype singleton structure
-- fase and easy implementation
+- fast and easy implementation
 - slightly more flexybility
 - you can implement more than one traits in a class
-- you can overwrite traits methods if you like
+- you can overload traits methods

 > CONS